sixeyed/dak4.net/slides/sections/frontend-web.md

 ## Try it out

-You can browse to port `8020` on the external domain name your Docker host (that's your Windows Server VM).
+You can browse to port `8020` on the external domain name your Docker host (that's your Windows machine).
 Or you can browse direct on `localhost`:

 _[Browse to the v2 app](http://localhost:8020/app):_

 ```
 firefox http://localhost:8020/app
 ```

+> This will fail.

 ---